-Software Testing Best Practices
+Software Testing Best Practices in 2024

 Software testing best practices must be used when products are updated constantly to improve their performance and functionalities.
 Software testing has been imperative not only during the first development phase but also throughout maintenance.
-Therefore, your team needs to have a proper testing strategy that works in all circumstances.
+Therefore, your team needs a proper testing strategy that works in all circumstances.

 In this article, we will discuss the best practices your team can follow during the four levels of software testing.